Classification

 • a continuation of the transverse sinus

-• it passes inferiorly in an “S”-shape and heads to the jugular foramen and ends in the jugular bulb.
+• passes inferiorly in an “S”-shape and heads toward the jugular foramen, ending in the jugular bulb.
 From here, it continues as the internal jugular vein (IJV)

 • superior petrosal sinus

-• a narrow dural venous sinus found within the anterolateral margin of the tentorium cerebelli.
-It spans from the cavernous to the transverse sinus by coursing through a shallow groove on the superior border of the petrous part of the temporal bone.
+• a narrow dural venous sinus located within the anterolateral margin of the tentorium cerebelli.
+It spans from the cavernous to the transverse sinus

-• the superior petrosal sinus’s function is to drain the venous blood from the brainstem, temporal lobe of the cerebrum, cerebellum, middle and inner ear into the transverse sinus.
+• its function is to drain the venous blood from the brainstem, temporal lobe, cerebellum, middle and inner ear into the transverse sinus

 • It also connects with the inferior petrosal sinuses and the basilar plexus